Collective rights management: History

 Collective rights management is almost as old as copyright law itself.
-Collective rights management through a CMO/collecting society first occurred in France in 1777 for the use of dramatic and literary works in theatre, attributed to the efforts of Pierre Beaumarchais.
-The first WMO in music was established in 1850 in France.
+Collective rights management through a CMO first occurred in France in 1777 for the use of dramatic and literary works in theatre, attributed to the efforts of Pierre Beaumarchais.
+The first CMO in music was established in 1850 in France.
+In the early 2020s, CMOs function in approximately 130 countries around the world.
+The term collective management organization (CMO) has been preceded by different references, such as “collecting society,” a term still used in a number of countries.
+Other terms include “collective administration societies” and “licensing bodies.”

 Types of rights under collective management

 Collective rights management through CMOs may cover a range of exclusive rights granted under copyright law, whether licensed by rights holders or subject to statutory collective management, including: